nerdralph/picoI2C/README.md

 # picoI2C
-pico-sized bit-bang I2C library for AVR MCUs
+pico-sized bit-bang I2C master library for AVR MCUs

+Currently in development as of January 2020.